Open-Ended Investment Companies (OEICs)

 • Economies of scale - When you invest in an OEIC your money is pooled with that of other investors, enabling fund managers to achieve economies of scale when they buy and sell holdings on your behalf

-The value of the fund's assets will go down as well as up.
-This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
+• The value of investments will fluctuate, which will cause prices to fall as well as rise and investors may not get back the original amount they invested.

 The table below shows the minimum investment limits for M&G OEIC funds.
-There is no upper limit to the amount you can invest.
+There is no upper limit to the amount you can invest outside of an ISA or Junior ISA.

 This document explains who we believe the product is, and is not, suitable for.
 This is based on M&G’s opinion and doesn’t take into account your individual circumstances.

-You can invest in any of our funds in the Fund Centre.
+You can invest in any of our OEIC funds in the Fund Centre.

 For information on making an investment with M&G, please visit our Invest with M&G page.